learn-academy-2020-echo/week-2-assessment-filippo20u/interview-questions.md

 - React lifecycle methods:

- special methods on the component class to run some code when a component mounts and unmounts mounting is executed by constuctor and render or by another funxtion calld componentDidMount(), to unmount a compoent and removed from teh DOM teh command is componentWillUnbmount()
+ special methods on the component class to run some code when a component mounts and unmounts mounting is executed by constuctor and render or by another funxtion calld componentDidMount(), to unmount a component and removed from teh DOM teh command is componentWillUnbmount()

 - React props